grokify/ringcentral-sdk-ruby/docs/usage/notifications/Subscriptions.md

 ## Subscribing to All Extensions

 A common use case is to subscribe to the presence events on multiple or all extensions of a RingCentral account.
-This can be done with 2 API calls for accounts with less than 1000 extensions, adding 1 API call per each additional 1000 extensions.
+This can be done with 2 API calls for accounts with 1000 or fewer extensions, adding 1 API call per each additional 1000 extensions.
 The following code from the `scripts/subscription_all_extensions.rb` demo script shows how this can be done.

 ### Step 1: List All Extensions